 You can add data disks to a virtual machine at any time, by attaching the disk to the virtual machine.
-You can use a VHD that you've uploaded or copied to your storage account, or one that Azure creates for you.
+You can use a VHD that you've uploaded or copied to your storage account, or use an empty VHD that Azure creates for you.
 Attaching a data disk associates the VHD file with the VM by placing a 'lease' on the VHD so it can't be deleted from storage while it's still attached.

 The VHDs used in Azure are .vhd files stored as page blobs in a standard or premium storage account in Azure.
 For details about page blobs, see Understanding block blobs and page blobs.
 For details about premium storage, see High-performance premium storage and Azure VMs.

-All .vhd files in Azure that you want to use as a source to create disks or images are read-only.
-When you create a disk or image, Azure makes copies of the .vhd files.
+All VHD files in Azure that you want to use as a source to create disks or images are read-only, except the .vhd files uploaded or copied to Azure storage by the user (which can be either read-write or read-only).
+When you create a disk or image, Azure makes copies of the source .vhd files.
 These copies can be read-only or read-and-write, depending on how you use the VHD.

 When you create a virtual machine from an image, Azure creates a disk for the virtual machine that is a copy of the source .vhd file.
 To protect against accidental deletion, Azure places a lease on any source .vhd file that’s used to create an image, an operating system disk, or a data disk.